 Make sure all summer systems are set to go

 Why?
-Sunscreen doesn’t apply itself and water bottles, sun hats, sunglasses, and sandals don’t automatically line themselves up at the front door either.
+Sunscreen doesn’t apply itself and summer gear doesn’t automatically line itself up at the front door either.
 Make getting out the door easy all summer long by organizing a system that works for your family.
-We like to have separate drinking bottles for sports and camp, a sunscreen for each kid and one to keep near the door, and a big old basket of ball caps and sun hats that fit every size.
+Label your water bottles, stock up on sunscreen, and keep a big basket by the door of ball caps and sun hats that fit every size.